mithil27360/Cloud-drive/README.md

 *   `Medical/Legal`: Prevents answering if safety keywords are triggered.

 ### 4. Context Sufficiency Check
-**Solution:** Pre generation gate rejects retrieval sets with relevance scores < 0.3, reducing hallucination by refusing to answer when ignorant.
+**Solution:** Pre generation gate rejects retrieval sets with relevance scores < 0.3, reducing hallucination risk by refusing to answer when context is insufficient

 ### 5. Answer Self Validation
 **Solution:** Post generation pass checks the output against the active Domain Rules using the **Answer Validator**.
 If a rule is violated (e.g., "Queue is LIFO"), the answer is discarded.